-- Advise staff and students that have symptoms not to attend school, to phone their doctor and to follow HSE guidance on self-isolation; - Advise staff and students not to attend school if they have been identified by the HSE as contact for a person with COVID-19 and to follow the HSE advice on restriction of movement; - Advise staff and students that develop symptoms at school to bring this to the attention of the principal (or deputy principal if the principal is unavailable) promptly; - Ensure that staff and students know the protocol for managing a suspected case of COVID-19 in school (details at Section 8); - Advise everyone entering the school building that they needs to perform hand hygiene with a hand sanitiser; - Advise all relevant parties that visitors to the school during the day should be by prior arrangement with the principal and should be received at a specific contract point; - Physical distancing of 2 metres should be maintained between staff and visitors where possible.
+- Advise staff and students that have symptoms not to attend school, to phone their doctor and to follow HSE guidance on self-isolation; - Advise staff and students to self-isolate or restrict their movements at home if they display any signs or symptoms of COVID-19 and contact their family doctor to arrange a test

+- Advise staff and students, to follow the HSE advice if they are a close contact of a suspected/ confirmed case of Covis-19 - If they have travelled outside of Ireland; in such instance staff and students are advised to consult and follow latest Government advice in relation to foreign travel. - Advise staff and students that develop symptoms at school to bring this to the attention of the Principal promptly; - Ensure that staff and students know the protocol for managing a suspected case of COVID-19 in school (details at Section 8); - Advise staff and students to cooperate with any public health officials and the school for contact tracing purposes and follow any public health advice in the event of a case or outbreak in the school: - Everyone entering the school building needs to perform hand hygiene with a hand sanitiser; - Visitors to the school during the day should be by prior arrangement and should be received at a specific contract point; - Physical distancing of 2 metres should be maintained between staff and visitors where possible.